clearmatics/simple-safe/README.md

 - ✅ not reliant on centralized services
 - ✅ no need for chain to be officially supported

-Limitations:

-- ⏳ still a work in progress
-- ⚠️ error handling is not user friendly

 ## Quick Start

 To get started, you will need: